easysoftware/developer-portal-devs/docs/Welcome-to-Developer-section.md

 - API reference
 - GraphQL reference

-Please navigate to the section you want to learn more about from the menu on the left handside.
+Please navigate to the section you want to learn more about from the menu on the left hand side.